mahtabhossain/comp1804-linear-regression/README.md

 In this notebook, we will apply linear regression on a synthetically generated data to discuss:

 1. The assumptions on data for appropriatedness of applying linear regression algorithm, and how to verify whether these assumptions are met.
-2. Introducing loss function related to regression.
-3. The evaluation metrics and their importance in gauging the model's performance.
+2. The evaluation metrics and their importance in gauging the model's performance.

 linear_regression_2.ipynb:
 ---------------------------